 University Tuition Fees and Financial Support

-- The changes to the English system caused changes in Wales, Scotland and Northern Ireland, especially for students studying outside their home country.
+- The changes to the English system of tuition fees in 2012 caused changes in Wales, Scotland and Northern Ireland, especially for students studying outside their home country.

-- Find out what the universities are charging for entry in 2013 – click on the Fees & Finance tab in our university profiles.
+- Find out what universities are charging for entry in 2013 – UK, EU and international undergraduate and postgraduate fees across all universities in the Reddin Survey; fees for individual universities, click on the Fees & Finance tab in our university profiles.

 Fees and financial support